The '46664' Project

-This page includes details all of the tracks officially released, either as downloads or those performed at the 46664 concert held at the Green Point Stadium, Cape Town, South Africa, on 29 November 2003, and subsequently released in 2004 on CD and DVD.
-The show was broadcast live to over two billion people worldwide via TV, Radio and the Internet.
+This page includes details all of the tracks officially released, either as downloads or those performed at the 46664 concert held at the Green Point Stadium, Cape Town, South Africa, on 29 November 2003, subsequently released on 7 April 2004 on CD and DVD.
+The show was broadcast live to over two billion people worldwide via TV, radio and the internet.
+For a full list of all tracks performed at the original concert, see the 46664 - The Event page.

-46664 South Africa - 19 March 2005 - included a concert by Queen +
+46664 South Africa (19 March 2005, including a performance by Queen + Paul Rodgers)

-46664 Madrid - March/April 2005 - no Queen involvement
+46664 Madrid (March/April 2005, no Queen involvement)

-Studio Recordings
+Studio Tracks:

 46664 - The Call